egel-lang/egel-lang.github.io/SEMANTICS.md

   replaced.
 That is, naive factorial still takes O(n) space but a tail recursive one should take O(1).
   And, no, that doesn't generalize to most other languages, it's just an advantage of term rewriting.
 + Third, since the semantics still rewrites trees, or directed acyclic graphs, you can implement it with nothing more than reference counting.
-In this case C++'s shared pointers which has some additional benefits regarding deterministic behavior, punctual disposing of resources, and concurrent evaluation.
+In this case using C++'s shared pointers which has some additional benefits regarding predictable behavior, punctual disposing of resources, and concurrent evaluation.

 I simply like this model of evaluation, there isn't much more to it.